alecstem/2022-REU-on-Smart-UAVs/progress-meetings/Week3.md

 * We worked on our paper.

 ## Obstacles
-* We faced plently to bugs this week some even taking a day and a half to fix.
+* We faced plently of bugs this week, some even taking a day and a half to fix.
 * It took a while to convert A* from working in a 2D environment into 3D.
-* We are having problems downloading a limited ammount of files from the API and servers to be able to create a fully functinal process.
+* We are having problems downloading a limited amount of files from the API and servers to be able to create a fully functinal process.
 * Re-evaluating the A* when we find an obstacle in the way and making the algorithm able to run fast enough to fix the path while in flight.

 ## How We Faced These Obstacles